public.homepage.logo

 The rural roots of Mardipäev and Kadripäev

-In Estonia, two major holidays occur in November - Martinmas (Mardipäev) on November 10th and St. Catherine's Day (Kadripäev) on November 25th.
-For both holidays, children traditionally visited houses around the village singing, telling riddles, and collecting sweets.
+In Estonia, two major holidays occur in November—Martinmas (Mardipäev) on November 10th and St. Catherine's Day (Kadripäev) on November 25th.
+For both holidays, children traditionally visit houses around the village to sing, tell riddles, and collect sweets.

 Contemporary customs in a modern society